Boomerang (Canada): Programming

 The channel presently broadcasts animated programming from the Warner Bros.
 Animation and Cartoon Network Studios libraries, including classic cartoons and Boomerang's original programming.
 To comply with Canadian content rules, the channel's schedule also includes library programs sourced from its parent network and YTV.
 The network does not currently originate any original or first-run programs.

-During its time as Cartoon Network, the channel's programming was drawn from the library of its U.S. counterpart, in addition to library programs from sister network Teletoon.
-Generally, first-run airings of Cartoon Network's higher-profile programming remained on Teletoon, with this channel generally airing Cartoon Network programming in second-run form, or launching series expected to have a smaller overall audience outside the United States, or airing to merely fulfill contractual requirements.
+During its time as Cartoon Network, the channel's programming was drawn from the library of its American counterpart, in addition to library programs from sister network Teletoon.
+Generally, first-run airings of Cartoon Network's higher-profile programming remained on Teletoon, with this channel generally airing Cartoon Network programming in second-run form, or launching series expected to have a smaller overall audience outside the United States or airing to merely fulfill contractual requirements.

-From its original launch as Cartoon Network through April 2019, the channel also carried a domestic version of the U.S. channel's primetime and late-night block Adult Swim, which carried animated and live-action comedy programs targeting a teen and young adult audience; the block and its Teletoon counterpart Teletoon at Night were spun off into a dedicated Adult Swim channel in 2019.
+From its original launch as Cartoon Network through April 2019, the channel also carried a domestic version of the American channel's primetime and late-night block Adult Swim, which carried animated and live-action comedy programs targeting a teen and young adult audience; the block and its Teletoon counterpart Teletoon at Night were spun off into a dedicated Adult Swim channel in 2019.